City Council Meetings and Documents

 The City of Takoma Park is committed to ensuring that individuals with disabilities are able to fully participate in public meetings.
-Anyone with a disability who 1) wishes to receive auxiliary aids, services, or accommodations at a City of Takoma Park public meeting or public hearing; or 2) cannot attend a public meeting but would like to record an audio comment to be played during the public comment period of the meeting, is invited to contact Jason Damweber, Deputy City Manager, at email@example.com or 301-891-7202 at least 48 hours in advance.
+Anyone with a disability who wishes to receive auxiliary aids, services, or accommodations at a City of Takoma Park public meeting or public hearing is invited to contact Jessie Carpenter, City Clerk, at email@example.com or 301-891-7267 at least 48 hours in advance.

 City Council agendas and agenda items for current calendar year meetings are published on the current and past meeting agenda page.
 Agenda packets are typically posted eight days before a meeting.

 Meeting Calendar and Future Agendas

-The City Clerk publishes a four-week projection of City Council meeting agendas and a City Council Meeting Calendar.
+The City Clerk publishes a four-week projection of City Council meeting agendas and City Council Meeting Calendar.